 Want to receive emails when each month’s accessibility focus is launched, and about other accessibility topics?

-If you subscribe, we’ll email you web accessibility insights or things we learn a few times a month.
+If you subscribe, we’ll email you web accessibility insights or things we learn once a month.
 You can unsubscribe at any time.